FarzeenKist/event-arena/README.md

-The app is hosted here: https://tangerine-mermaid-a028d5.netlify.app

-# Description.
+# Event-Arena

-Near Book-store daap is platform where writers can upload a listing of their books for sale and other users can buy a copy of their book for a price in near and they can also like their book.
-It has some additional unique admin functionalies .
+Event Arena is a platform that hosts can create event and other users can register to attend these events by paying the registration fee set by the event creator.